cmeeren/Felicity/DOCUMENTATION.md

 As mentioned previously, the context is a good place to put your authenticated user data.
 However, you may have different types of authentication, e.g. anonymous (no user), normal users, and administrators.

-One solution to access control using Felicity is to design two different context types – in this case, one for all users, and one for administrators:
+One solution to access control using Felicity is to design different context types – in this case, one for all users, and one for administrators:

 ```f#
 type Principal =